 Access to finance is seen as a key barrier.
-Consecutive GM Business Surveys since 2012 have identified accessing finance/finances of the business as one of the top three barriers to growth.
+Consecutive GM Business Surveys since 2012 have identified accessing finance/finances of the business as one of the top three barriers to growth94.
 Accessing finance/finances of the business was the most commonly cited barrier in 2017 with 30% of businesses surveyed identifying accessing finance/finances of the business to be a barrier to growth.
-The 2017 GM Business Survey found that business finances were significantly more of a barrier in manufacturing (37% of businesses against 30% on average).